wely/DevCamp/HOL/java/06-appinsights/README.md

     window.
 Then right-click on the project in the project explorer, close the project, and then open it again.

 1. With the SDK installed we need a class file to handle its setup.
-Create a new file in `devCamp.WebApp.AppInsightsConfig` and paste in the following code:
+Create a new file in `devCamp.WebApp.configurations.AppInsightsConfig` and paste in the following code:

     ```Java
-    package devCamp.WebApp;
+    package devCamp.WebApp.configurations;

     import javax.servlet.Filter;